Military explosive device may have washed ashore on Florida beach

 FLORIDA WORKS TO AVOID 'CATASTROPHIC' POND COLLAPSE

-Authorities said the device had "property of US Navy" and "INERT" written on it, which meant it might have been used as a dummy device for training purposes, the Miami Herald reported.
+Authorities said the device had "property of US Navy" and "INERT" written on it, but the device could have been used for military training purposes and may have been live at one point, the Sun-Sentinel reported.

 Naval mines are typically used in the ocean as an explosive device to damage surface ships or submarines.